BonzaiThePenguin/WikiSort/Chapter 2: Merging.md

             mid = range.start + range.length/2
             MergeSort(array, MakeRange(range.start, mid))
             MergeSort(array, MakeRange(mid, range.end))

             Merge(array, MakeRange(range.start, mid), MakeRange(mid, range.end))

 <br/><br/>
 <b>Standard merge</b><br/>
-The merge operation of the merge sort algorithm takes two arrays that <i>are already sorted</i>, and combines them into a single array containing A and B sorted together.
+The merge operation of the merge sort algorithm takes two arrays that <i>are already sorted</i> (either from swapping or insertion sorting, as mentioned above), and combines them into a single array containing A and B sorted together.
 The operation is acutally quite simple: just take the smaller of the two values at the start of A and B and add it to the final array.
 Once A and B are empty, the final array is completed!<br/>

     Merge(array, A, B)
         Copy A and B into a buffer